bgbg/cursor_commands/git-pr.md

        - If branch matches `[A-Z]+-\d+`, prefix the title with that key.
    - Generate body:
      - Assemble summary, notable changes, risks, tests, checklist from commit messages and diff stats.
-     - Never include `Signed-off-by` or any signature lines in the PR body.
+     - Never include emojis or `Signed-off-by` or any signature lines in the PR body.
-     - Always mention that this PR closes the issue that was discovered, either explicitly via `--issues` parameter or by inferring from branch name pattern.
+     - **CRITICAL - Issue linking**: The PR body MUST include `Closes #<issue-number>` footer:
+       - If `--issues` parameter provided: add `Closes #<number>` for each issue
+       - Otherwise, infer issue number from branch name (e.g., `feature/ABC-123` → `Closes #123`)
+       - If no issue number can be determined, ask user whether to proceed without issue link

 5) Create PR
    - Execute `gh pr create` with generated `--title` and `--body`.
 Base is the repo default; set `--head` for forks if needed.